sorbet/sorbet/website/docs/vscode.md

 Otherwise, try to reproduce the issue on https://sorbet.run/ and file a bug on the [issue tracker](https://github.com/sorbet/sorbet/issues).

-### Go to Definition/Go to Type Definition/Find all References
+### Find all References

-#### Go to Definition/Go to Type Definition/Find all References is not working / Find all References is missing some expected results.
+#### Find all References is not working / Find all References is missing some expected results.

 Make sure that Sorbet is running.
 You should see "Sorbet: Idle" in VS Code's status bar.
 Otherwise, see